Durán to Phillies and twin pitchers dealt on same day. Big names remain as MLB trade deadline looms

 — The Seattle Mariners agreed to add left-handed reliever Caleb Ferguson from the Pittsburgh Pirates, giving their bullpen another arm as they make a playoff push.
 The Pirates received right-handed pitching prospect Jeter Martinez.

-AP Baseball Writers Jay Cohen and Mike Fitzpatrick, and AP Sports Writers Will Graves, Andrew Destin and Greg Beacham, contributed to this report.
+AP Baseball Writers Jay Cohen and Mike Fitzpatrick, and AP Sports Writers Will Graves, Ben Nuckols, Andrew Destin and Greg Beacham, contributed to this report.

 AP MLB: https://apnews.com/hub/mlb